 - In the same pot, add more olive oil and add mushroom.
 Saute mushroom for about 3-5 minutes.
 Set aside.

 - Remove the pot from the oven and add the carrots and potatoes.
-Cover and place the Dutch oven pot back in oven for about an hour, or until the vegetables are cooked and the meat is tender.
+Cover the Dutch oven and put it back in the oven.
+Cook for about an hour.
+The vegetables should be soft, and the meat should be tender.

 - 5 minutes before remove the pot from the oven, add 2 tablespoons of arrow flour in a small pot with a little water.
 Mix all well to combine.